ChuckM/spi-term/README.md

 digits or on/off LEDs, and to monitor pushbuttons in software on the _host_ microcontroller.
 It contained no 'smarts' of its own.

+In this way it was different than my gizmo because I had a microcontroller actually driving the display, in emulation, of another display.
+I felt like that was a waste of even a cheap MCU so I looked at having the i2c peripheral that I implemented be a bit smarter than the one it had replaced.

+### The SPI-Term "mini"

+I asked what would this gizmo, that was a more sophisticated version of the LED&KEY gizmo really do?
+And decided that the simplest thing would be to implement the common "LCD Graphics Libraries" on the local MCU and then create a way for the host MCU to communicate what it wanted displayed.